A template for running persistent Claude Code agents as a team, reachable via the messaging channel of your choice.

 └── mcp/

-└── google-workspace/ # Gmail, Calendar, Drive MCP server
+├── google-workspace/ # Gmail, Calendar, Drive, Docs

-~/.claude/channels/ # Telegram bot configs (user home)
+~/.claude/channels/ # Telegram/Discord/iMessage/Slack channel configs (user home)

 ~/.config/ # OAuth tokens, etc. (user home)